PHOTO LONDON DIGITAL | RALPH ZIMAN

 SCREENING OF CASSPIR DOCUMENTARY

-On October 10th an exclusive link will be released to those that register through the The Rendon Gallery Eventbrite, giving them access to view the new Casspir Project documentary.
-This 28-minute documentary on The Casspir Project includes historical footage, personal interviews with South Africans about their first-hand experiences during apartheid and a behind the scenes look at the creation of this multifaceted work of sculpture, photography and film.
+On October 10th an exclusive link will be released to those who register through the Rendon Gallery Eventbrite, giving them access to view the new Casspir Project documentary.
+This 28-minute documentary on The Casspir Project includes historical footage, personal interviews with South Africans about their first-hand experiences during apartheid, and a behind-the-scenes look at the creation of this multifaceted work of sculpture, photography, and film.
 The Casspir Project reveals a powerful element to art-making, the emotional impact of transforming an object of fear into an object of beauty.

 ABOUT RALPH ZIMAN